 In January 2019 Assemblyman Brian Maienschein, 77th District, introduced AB 379 to extend the sudden cardiac arrest prevention protocol in effect for school-sponsored sports activities to community youth sports programs.
-Co-sponsored by the Eric Paredes Save A Life Foundation and the California Athletic Trainers, this bill is now making its way through the California state legislature.
+Co-sponsored by the Eric Paredes Save A Life Foundation and the California Athletic Trainers, this bill was passed by the California State Legislature and will take effect January 2020.

 Currently, AB 1639 (2015), the Eric Paredes Sudden Cardiac Arrest Prevention Act enacted new SCA prevention protocol for school-sponsored athletic activities.

 Further, AB 2007 (2016) requires youth sports organizations to follow certain concussion protocol that helps to educate families about head injuries, train coaches about best practices for head injuries and protect young athletes suspected of having a concussion.

-AB 379 would require the same protocols used for concussions in youth and high school sports to be used to help protect young athletes participating in community youth sports organizations from sudden cardiac arrest—the #1 killer of young athletes.
+AB379 now requires the same protocols used for concussions in youth and high school sports to be used to help protect young athletes participating in community youth sports organizations from sudden cardiac arrest—the #1 killer of young athletes.
 Community youth sports organizations include an organization, business, nonprofit entity, or a local governmental agency that sponsors or conducts amateur sports competitions, training, camps, or clubs in which persons 17 years of age or younger participate.

 • All youth sports leagues, camps and clubs must immediately remove an athlete from an athletic activity who faints, or who is suspected of experiencing warning signs that appear to be cardiovascular related until the youth can be cleared to play by a licensed health care provider trained in the management of cardiac conditions.

 • Parents and youth annually review information about warning signs and risk factors of sudden cardiac arrest and how to respond to a cardiac emergency.

 - Coaches and referees complete a sudden cardiac arrest prevention training course.